jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.md

 <div id="tc1"></div>
 ### 1.- INTRODUCTION

-This article is the first one of a series showing how to implement an application conforming to Ports and Adapters pattern, also known as Hexagonal Architecture.
+This article is the first one of a series showing a way of implementing an application conforming to Ports and Adapters pattern, also known as Hexagonal Architecture.

 This series has a practical sense.
 It is supposed that the reader already has theorical knowledge about concepts regarding hexagonal architecture, like actors, ports, adapters, etc. Otherwise, in the Links section you can find resources to read about it.